Blackheath, London: Culture and community

-Two clusters of amenities vie for retail and leisure: the "Village" around Blackheath railway station to the south of the heath and the "Standard" in the north of St Johns/Vanburgh Park i.e. beyond the A2 road, named after the Royal Standard pub (in Greenwich).
+Two clusters of amenities vie for retail and leisure: the "Village" around Blackheath railway station to the south of the heath and the "Standard" in the north of St Johns/Vanbrugh Park i.e. beyond the A2 road, named after the Royal Standard pub in Greenwich.
 The north of the green is in the Westcombe Park neighbourhood, which has its own railway station about 400 metres north – part of East Greenwich.

 The total 0.35 ha green and fountain sub-green was at first one village green, known during the 18th century as Sheepgate Green, beside a crossroads of what was the London-Dover road.
-Around 1885 local philanthropist William Fox Batley had it refurbished and it became known as Batley Green or Batley Park; Batley's contribution is recorded in an inscription on a memorial fountain.
+Around 1885 local philanthropist William Fox Batley had it refurbished and it became known as Batley Green or Batley Park.
+Batley's contribution is recorded in an inscription on a memorial fountain.

 Just south of the railway station is the Blackheath Conservatoire of Music and the Arts.
 It is located close to Blackheath Halls, a concert venue today owned and managed by Trinity Laban Conservatoire of Music and Dance.
 To the north of the railway station, in Tranquil Vale, All Saints' Parish Hall is a locally listed building in Arts and Crafts style, built in 1928.
 It has housed the Mary Evans Picture Library since 1988.

 The heath was host to an annual fireworks display on the Saturday in November closest to Guy Fawkes Night.
 This was jointly organised and financed by the London Boroughs of Greenwich and Lewisham, but Greenwich Council withdrew its share of the funding in 2010.
-The event was suspended during the COVID-19 pandemic in 2020, and central government funding cuts forced its suspension from 2021.
+The event was suspended during the COVID-19 pandemic in 2020, and central government funding cuts forced further suspension from 2021.

 In September 2014, the inaugural On Blackheath festival was hosted on the heath.
 The line-up included Massive Attack, Frank Turner and Grace Jones.
 The festival was repeated in September in 2015 (included Elbow, Madness and Manic Street Preachers), 2016 (included Primal Scream, James and Squeeze), 2017 (included The Libertines, Travis and Metronomy), and 2018 (included Squeeze, De La Soul and Paloma Faith) then moved to July in 2019 (included Jamiroquai, Grace Jones, Soul II Soul).
 The event was cancelled during the COVID-19 pandemic in 2020 and 2021.
+However, this event returned in 2025, continuing the tradition for years onward.